arashnm80/arashnm80.github.io/quotes.md

 > With enough dopamine, all problems seem solvable.

+> plan to win or don't play at all.

 > Never make the same mistake twice.

 > Big people make big choices.